Editorial by Industrial Quick Search

 Salt Spray Chambers

-A key concern for many products is their ability to endure sudden changes in temperature and atmospheric conditions.
-When designing a product, engineers often envision the types of environments it will face.
-To gain a clearer understanding of the product’s capabilities, it’s crucial to simulate these potential conditions.
+A key concern for many products is their ability to endure sudden changes in temperature and atmospheric conditions, commonly known as thermal shock.
+When designing a product, engineers often anticipate challenging environments—such as outdoor electronics, automotive components, or aerospace assemblies.
+To understand a product’s real-world capabilities, it’s essential to expose it to intense, rapid temperature transitions.

 Vacuum Chambers